-Erica devolved into isolated musings about past lives, dreams, the collective unconscious, and where our energy goes when we die.
-As she lost sight of humanity and purpose, she was consumed by insatiable hunger, like a vampire feeding on life by enacting death.
+Erica devolved into isolated musings about past lives, dreams, and anything else that could reunite her with her most burning desires.
+As she lost sight of humanity and purpose, she was consumed by insatiable hunger, like a vampire feeding on the blood of the living.
 By ripping herself down to the animal within, she embodied her most primal energy, but shut down her vulnerability.
 She could desire, inspire and consume, but she could not love.

 This lifestyle fueled a volcanic fury that erupted suddenly at age 21.
 As Erica rode in the car with a friend, both holding a crystal orb, an entire trilogy unfolded in her mind.
 It was a story of death and resurrection, love and war, self-exploration and transformation.
 After delving deep into themselves to discover their connections with nature, the characters join with the elements to determine the course of the world.

 Though Erica had completed novels before, she was never a talented writer; but the story felt more real than her life.
 She resolved to gain the skills and insight to give birth to this vision, and began her long journey toward nurturing it into written form.
 Exciting though they were, her early drafts revealed she could not nourish her protagonist’s voice until she rescued her own.
 Every path lead to the graveyard of her music and her innocence buried beneath it.

-When Erica sang through her whisper, resurrecting the ghost of her voice, she embodied transformation and rebirth.
+When Erica sang through her whisper, resurrecting the ghost of her voice, her humanity was reborn.
 “My powerful voice was reduced to a whisper, but I am still a vessel through which passion emerges,” said she.
 “As my songs come to life, I beat the odds senseless, and the strength it gives me is more valuable than a perfect performance.
 Take my voice, my hair, my mobility, my memory… but if you want my passion, you will have to kill me.”